jnblanchard/speedalong_pageview/README.md

 ## Notes
 The SlidingPageView only supports vertical PageView direction, but it could be written to support horizontal page flipping.
-A horizontal SlidingPageView may be delightful way to implement a timeline or reading experience.
+The horizontal SlidingPageView may be delightful way for app user's to experience a timeline or reading experience.
-It was really difficult having less than 5120 bytes of Dart, I rewrote this project 5-6 times with different implementations and features.
+It was really difficult having less than 5120 bytes of Dart, I rewrote this project 6 times with different implementations and features.

 ## Gesture Dimensions